sara-grinshtein/backend-ASP.NET-Core/README.md

 - 👥 Roles in the system:
   - **Helped** – the requester, who creates a new assistance request
   - **Volunteer** – the responder, who receives requests from the system and provides help
-- 🧮 Volunteer assignment is performed by the **dispatch algorithm** automatically (based on availability, distance, and skills) – not by a user role
+- 🧮 Volunteer assignment is performed by the **graph-based dispatch algorithm** automatically (based on availability, distance, and skills) – not by a user role
 - 🔒 Sensitive data encrypted, secrets excluded from Git
 - 🛡 Recommended: Rate limiting, CORS with allowed origins